gpakosz/PPK_ASSERT/README.md

   the system will prompt the user to attach a debugger)
 - Abort: call `abort()` immediately

+Under the Windows platform, the default handler also uses `OutputDebugString` and in the case of a GUI application allocates a console upon encountering the first failed assertion.

 The default handler supports optional logging to a file (suggested by [@nothings]):